Welcome fellow food explorer! I’m glad you’re here.

 There I could buy enough veggies for the week, eggs from families who raise their own hens, local honey, pasture-raised meats, goat cheese from a goat farm just a few miles down the road from my house, freshly made sourdough bread and more!

 And I noticed something one day.
-All of the sudden cooking was no longer drudgery.
-It became something I really enjoyed.
+Cooking was no longer drudgery, it was something I really enjoyed!

 All of the sudden cooking was no longer drudgery.
-It was something I really enjoyed.
+It was something I really enjoyed!

 Being more connected to the food I was buying and cooking, meeting the farmers, washing the dirt off the lettuce (a reminder that it was picked from the soil hours just hours before) – changed not just cooking for me, but the entire experience of eating.

-Cooking, and especially sourcing ingredients for the food I cook, is now one of my most favorite things to do.
+Cooking, and especially sourcing ingredients for the food I cook, is now one of my favorite things to do.

 What You’ll Find at Fed by the Farm